d41k4n/hems_mission_generator/README.md

 - Start raising the winch when you hear/read message "Start raising winch carefully".
 - If you hear/read the message "Get back into position!" that means you have strayed too far from the hover target (> 30m horizontally, >150ft vertically).
 Correct your position using the accident scene mission objects as a visual reference.
 - Crew will report the hook's distance from ground at intervals of 10, 5, 4, 3, 2 and 1 meters (same for the distance from helicopter while retrieving the attached load)
+- For training and/or debugging purposes there is a static test mission included for the EC135 out of LSXU (select template option "Rega5_LSXU_Untervaz_EC135_TEST") which will always produce a hover mission to the same nearby target (2nm).

 ### Troubleshooting